Did you know that disengaged employees cost organizations around $450-$550 billion each year? [Source: Haiilo]

 8-hour work shifts, work-from-home options, ample vacation days, earned leaves, and a comfortable work environment are all good examples for an organization to implement.
 It can boost an employee's drive to show up to work daily and give it their all.

-Having a manager who just assigns tasks isn't enough.
-Effective managers are those who mentor and guide, providing consistent guidance, recognition, and feedback.
-This approach fosters a collaborative and trusting atmosphere, significantly influencing team engagement.
 In fact, a manager's style and approach can account for up to 70% of the variance in team engagement levels.
 Therefore, a manager who skillfully balances leadership with mentorship plays a crucial role in driving employee engagement and overall team success.

-7. Job security and stability
+7. Job Security and Stability

-Employees who feel secure in their roles are more likely to be engaged.
 According to a study by Gallup, researchers found that engagement decreases by 37% among employees who feel insecure about their jobs.

 When managers or supervisors offer their support and are open and approachable, it can ease employee stress and improve engagement.
-Another key finding in the same study found that engagement increases by 13% for employees who have a supportive supervisor.

-8. Team dynamics
+8. Team Dynamics

 Healthy team relationships and a sense of belonging can drive engagement.
 Including how teamwork and collaboration contribute to a fulfilling work environment could enrich your blog.